DigitalCyan/helium/README.md

 export default module;
 ```

+As mentioned before there is a built in help command that will generate output based on the commands you've added.
+It utilizes the fact that every command you write implements `CommandModule` interface to generate the said output.

 ## Startup modules
 `src/Startup`

 This is where you add your startup modules.
-Tkey should be a default export of an object that implements the `StartupModule` interface.
+They should be a default export of an object that implements the `StartupModule` interface.
 They are executed before the bot goes online.

 Example from `src/Startup/Example.ts`
 ```ts